Renumics/renumics-rag/README.md

 # pip install pandas renumics-spotlight torch torchvision sentence-transformers accelerate --extra-index-url https://download.pytorch.org/whl/cpu
 ```

-Activate environment (otherwise, all further commands should be prefixed with `poetry run`):
+Activate the environment (otherwise, prexis all subsequent commands with `poetry run`):

 ```shell
 poetry shell
 ```

-> Note: If you have [Direnv](https://direnv.net/) installed, you can avoid prefixing python commands with `poetry run` by executing `direnv allow` in the project folder.
-It will activate environment each time you enter the project folder.
+> Note: If you have [Direnv](https://direnv.net/) installed, you can avoid prefixing python commands with `poetry run` by executing `direnv allow` in the project directory.
+It will activate environment each time you enter the project directory.

-### Settings
+### Configuration

-If you are going to use OpenAI models, create `.env` with the following content:
+If you plan to use OpenAI models, create `.env` with the following content:

 ```bash
 OPENAI_API_KEY="Your OpenAI API key"
 ```

-If you are going to use OpenAI models via Azure, create `.env` with the following content:
+If you plan to use OpenAI models via Azure, create `.env` with the following content:

 ```shell
 OPENAI_API_TYPE="azure"